MakieOrg/Makie.jl/README.md

 `Makie.jl` is the metapackage for a rich ecosystem, which consists of [`GLMakie.jl`](https://github.com/JuliaPlots/GLMakie.jl), [`CairoMakie.jl`](https://github.com/JuliaPlots/CairoMakie.jl) and [`WGLMakie.jl`](https://github.com/JuliaPlots/WGLMakie.jl) (the backends); [`AbstractPlotting.jl`](https://github.com/JuliaPlots/AbstractPlotting.jl) (the bulk of the package); and [`StatsMakie.jl`](https://github.com/JuliaPlots/StatsMakie.jl) (statistical plotting support, as in [`StatsPlots.jl`](https://github.com/JuliaPlots/StatsPlots.jl)).

+There is experimental support for using Plots.jl and RecipesBase.jl recipes at [`MakieRecipes.jl`](https://github.com/JuliaPlots/MakieRecipes.jl), and a prototype TeX plotting implementation with vector support at [`MakieTeX.jl`](https://github.com/JuliaPlots/MakieTeX.jl).

 Examples, and test infrastructure, are hosted at [`MakieGallery.jl`](https://github.com/JuliaPlots/MakieGallery.jl)

 ## Using Juno with Makie